-One trick I like to use is to apply some Vaseline (petroleum jelly) to my face first especially where I have big pores, and then apply a small amount of foundation over that.
+One trick I like to use is to apply some Vaseline (petroleum jelly) to my face first, especially where I have big pores, and then apply a small amount of foundation over that.
 Vaseline smooths down any tiny peach fuzz I have and just makes everything look more natural.
 You can also use a foundation primer.

 2. Don't Go Without Eye Primer

-Since you will probably be wearing your everyday makeup, all day we need to start off with a good base.
+You will probably be wearing your makeup all day, so we need to start off with a good base.
 Since it's probably for a more casual day, chances are you will want it to last all day and not smudge.
 We will need just some simple products.
 Start with an eye primer and apply it all over the lid and below the eye close to the bottom lash line since you will be putting eyeshadow in both places.

-Primer helps the colors appear more vibrant on the skin and helps your makeup to not crease, this is a must if you know you have oily eyelids because what eyeshadow may look good now, won't look so pretty five hours into your day.
+Primer helps the colors appear more vibrant on the skin and helps your makeup not crease, which is a must if you know you have oily eyelids.
+Whatever eyeshadow may look good now, but it won't look so pretty five hours into your day without primer.

 Next, you need some eyeshadow.
-Apply a slightly shimmery or matte brown all over the lid, making sure not to apply it into the crease of your eye.
+Apply a slightly shimmery or matte brown all over the lid, making sure not to apply it to the crease of your eye.
 Whether the color is matte or shimmery, it doesn't matter as long as it's light.
 Then blend the eye shadow gently upward.
 Covergirl's Country Woods Palette has a nice light brown and is a palette you can get your money's worth from if you plan on using it often.
 Use the second color from the left as the base color all over your lid.
 Smudge some underneath your bottom lash line as well to give some illusion of a smokey eye later on.

 4. Darken and Blend out Harsh Edges